stepin104826/DrowsinessDetectionSystem/README.md

 ## Overview
 <img src="drowsiness.jpeg" alt="Your Logo" height="100" width="150" />
-Drowsiness Detection system that can detect whether a person is sleeping or awake in real-time through webcam face detection, with an alarm to wake up the drowsy person!
+A Machine Learning-based Drowsiness Detection system that can detect whether a person is sleeping or awake in real-time through webcam face detection, with an alarm to wake up the drowsy person!

 ## Description
 This Computer Vision model implements a sophisticated image processing and prediction pipeline using Convolutional Neural Networks (CNNs) in TensorFlow and Keras.
 The primary goal is to achieve high-accuracy image classification through meticulous data preprocessing, model architecture design, and performance evaluation.
 Key components include: